1. Home

 In recent years, newer companies have started offering a more comprehensive range of prefabricated inserts to address foot profiles typically associated with specific foot problems—for example, plantar fasciitis insoles.
 However, these inserts are not considered “custom” because they are still designed to be worn by almost anyone.

-Knowing what you get when you opt for over-the-counter insoles is important.
-For example, many brands, like Dr. Scholl’s, are well-known for offering padded insoles, primarily providing a softer surface for your feet.
+It is important to know what you get when you opt for over-the-counter insoles.
+For example, many brands, like Dr. Scholl’s, are well-known for offering padded insoles, which primarily provide a softer surface for your feet.

 Alternatively, brands such as Superfeet are known for providing more structural support under your foot to help modify how your foot moves with each step.
 Your needs will depend on your specific condition and your stage in the rehabilitation process.